Table of Contents[Hide][Show]

 Navigating the complexities of a disability claim can be overwhelming on your own.
 There are no right or wrong answers, but there are bad ways to answer a question.
 Getting professional help can make a significant difference in your claim.

-Pensacola Social Security Disability attorney Nick Ortiz helps individuals nationwide receive the disability benefits they deserve.
+Pensacola Social Security disability attorney Nick Ortiz helps individuals nationwide receive the disability benefits they deserve.
 He has been representing disabled workers since 2005.
-If you are having trouble applying or need to appeal a denied claim for Social Security Disability benefits, contact us online or call (888) 321-8131.
+If you are having trouble applying or need to appeal a denied claim for Social Security disability benefits, contact us online or call (888) 321-8131.